 The hardest part is keeping it off.

-In fact, about 95% of people who experience weight loss will actually regain the weight within 3-5 years (sometimes less).
+In fact, over 90% of people who experience weight loss will regain the weight within 3-5 years (sometimes less).

 So, how can you avoid this?

 Moreover, how can you do it for free?

 Successful weight loss requires three simple steps, each of which I’ll describe in the following paragraphs.

 A basic understanding of how calories work is essential for a successful and safe weight loss.
 Calories are obtained from three macronutrients (carbohydrates, fat, and protein) housed in the foods you eat.
 These calories serve as fuel for the body to carry out vital functions like vital functions breathing, blood pressure control, and brain activity.

 Calories also fuel all types of physical activity from taking a shower to strenuous exercise.